mcnuttandrew/no-grammar-supplement/README.md

 yarn dev
 ```

-And then pointing a browser to http://localhost:5000/ This requires that node/yarn be already installed.
+And then pointing a browser to http://localhost:5000/ (or whatever port is described as being opened in the CLI messages).
+This requires that node/yarn be already installed.
 See the [node website](https://nodejs.org/en/) and [yarn website](https://yarnpkg.com/) respectively for installation instructions.

 If you wish to run the analysis notebook, run the following terminal commands